 By using Google Analytics to view your site’s traffic, you can use the following rule to decide how many numbers should be in your pool:

-The number of peak hourly pageviews divided by four equals the size of your pool.
+The number of peak hourly visitors divided by four equals the size of your pool.

-For instance, if your highest number of simultaneous pageviews is 100, your pool would be 25.
-This is meant to cover all traffic situations your site sees, hence basing it off the maximum number of page views it receives.
+For instance, if your highest number of simultaneous visitors is 100, your pool would be 25.
+This is meant to cover all traffic situations your site sees, hence basing it off the maximum number of visitors it receives at once.

 Note: Four is the minimum amount of numbers that can be in a given pool.
 Lower amounts have been found to negatively impact attribution quality.

 Log in to Google Analytics and use the following steps to arrive at your pool number: